 Young children and even teens are prone to succumbing to dental issues like tooth decay due to their poor oral hygiene habits.
 Fortunately, most of these issues can be prevented through proper and regular brushing and flossing and regular visits to the dentist.

-As soon as a child's first tooth erupts, parents should brush their kid's teeth, ideally with a soft-bristled brush and a pea-sized amount of toothpaste.
-Avoid using fluoride toothpaste for children younger than two unless under the dentist's advice.
+As soon as a child’s first tooth erupts, parents should brush their kid’s teeth, ideally with a soft-bristled brush and a pea-sized amount of toothpaste.
+Avoid using a fluoride toothpaste for children younger than two unless under the dentist’s advice.

 At this stage, treatments at the dental clinic may include cleanings and checkups, fluoride treatments, and application of tooth sealants.